 The preceding credit information only applies to the live presentation.
 This course in an on-demand format may not be eligible for the same credits as the live presentation; please consult your licensing board(s) to ensure that a structured, asynchronous learning format is appropriate.
 The following pre-approvals may be available for the on-demand format upon request:

 7.0 HSW LUs (AIA)

-Mr. Fronapfel’s experience in design, analysis and forensic review of the soil/structure interaction on hundreds of projects, and thousands of structures provides insightful, analytical and real world expertise.
-His education and experience includes geo-hydrology, hydrology, hydraulics, civil engineering, structural engineering and building systems including thermal protection, ventilation of confined spaces, waterproofing, roofing and cladding for residential, commercial, education, and industrial settings.
+Mr. Fronapfel’s experience in design, analysis, and forensic review of the soil/structure interaction on hundreds of projects and thousands of structures provides insightful, analytical, and real world expertise.
+His education and experience includes geo-hydrology, hydrology, hydraulics, civil engineering, structural engineering, and building systems including thermal protection, ventilation of confined spaces, waterproofing, roofing, and cladding for residential, commercial, education, and industrial settings.
 He is licensed to practice engineering in 39 states and Puerto Rico.
-In addition to engineering, his background includes cost consulting, contract resolution, and project scheduling, consulting, and construction project issues.
-Mr. Fronapfel has served for over 18 years as an adjunct professor at the University of Denver, Burns School of Real Estate and Construction Management and now with the College of Contract Management, UK, teaching construction systems, LEED, mechanical-electrical plumbing, construction estimating, and project scheduling and the Diplomate in Structural Forensic Engineering.
-He has been qualified as an expert in these fields in over 100 trials in District and Federal Courts, providing over 700 depositions and hundreds of arbitrations.
+In addition to engineering, his background includes cost consulting, contract resolution, project scheduling, consulting, and construction project issues.
+Mr. Fronapfel has served for over 18 years as an adjunct professor at the University of Denver, Burns School of Real Estate and Construction Management and now with the College of Contract Management, UK, teaching construction systems, LEED, mechanical-electrical plumbing, construction estimating, project scheduling, and the Diplomate in Structural Forensic Engineering.
+He has been qualified as an expert in these fields in over 100 trials in District and Federal Courts providing over 700 depositions and hundreds of arbitrations.
 He has been engaged in thousands of cases including being used as an umpire and expert in mediations.